An easy weekday dinner, and fabulous the next day as a leftover lunch; this really is one of my favorites!

 Moroccan Lentil, Chickpea and Kale Soup.
 A hearty vegan soup, packed full of protein.

 I’m a bit of a chuck-it-in-and-taste as I go kind of girl, so please forgive the lack of ‘absoluteness’ with this recipe.
-But this really is a soup you will make your own, so adapt the flavours to suit your own tastes.
+But this really is a soup you will make your own, so adapt the flavors to suit your own tastes.
 I like spicy food, so maybe go easy on the cayenne for the first run…

 - Put some olive oil in a pan and get it on a low heat